RidchardTerry/RidchardTerry.github.io/sample_page.md

 <img src="images/dummy_thumbnail.jpg?raw=true"/>

-Version 2 : after break enemy's guard it will appear the orbs, player can press drain button to perform drain<br>
+Version 2 : after break enemy's guard it will appear the orbs, player can press drain button to perform drain<br><br>
-I've involved<br>
+I've involved
 - Design document<br>
 - Tune and development<br>
 - Balance stat and set up in currently enemy on that time<br>